NachiketaVadera/EBookDownloader/README.md

 ## Contributing

-Any help, including feedback, is highly appriciated.
+Any help, including feedback, is highly appreciated.
 I have just started out with Android and I’m relatively new to app development.

 1. Fork it!
 2. Create your feature branch: `git checkout -b new-branch`